eramons/techblog/content/post/cozy.md

 I decided to try out Cozy Cloud deploying software and dependencies as containers in my K8s cluster.

 Cozy is a personal, free and self-hostable cloud platform, written in Go.
-The platform aims at simplifying the use of a personal cloud and at allowing the users to take back ownership of their privacy.

 __Milestones:__